Abdelrhman-Sayed70/Algorithms/Algorithms/Divide & Conqure/README.md

 - Ask: Why to divide and conqure? is it worth? is it will be efficent algo to solve my problem?
 - Ask: How to reach my answer?
 By `Limitation`  or `Simplification`
 - Determine The Base case and Transition
+- **Take your time to think about the problem.
+Divide and conquer is not easy algorithm which need a lot of practice.
+Good Luck 🤜**